gctools-outilsgc/aurora-website/src/docs/en/component/typography.md

 ## Fonts

-The Digital Collaboration Division uses two font families for all digital products: Rubik and Nunito Sans.
+Aurora uses two font families for all digital products: Rubik and Nunito Sans.
 Both Rubik and Nunito Sans are open source fonts and can be downloaded from [Google Fonts](https://fonts.google.com/) for free.

 [Rubik](https://fonts.google.com/specimen/Rubik) is used for titles and headings, while [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans) is used for sub-headings, buttons and paragraph text.